A varifold formulation of mean curvature flow with Dirichlet or dynamic boundary conditions: Characterization of the limits

+From the above argument, we can apply Allard's rectifiability theorem to $\tilde{V}_t$ and conclude that $\tilde{V}_t$ is $(n-1)$-rectifiable varifold on $\overline{\Omega}$.
+In particular, $\tilde{V}_t$ is determined uniquely by $\|\tilde{V}_t\|=\mu_t$, and therefore, this yields that the uniqueness of the limit $(n-1)$-rectifiable varifold $V_t$ associated with $\mu_t$ (as in Definition \ref{def.3.1}) follows.
+This also shows that $\mu_t$ is $(n-1)$-rectifiable on $\overline{\Omega}$ for a.e. $0\leq t \leq T$.
 Furthermore, the calculation in the above shows that the boundedness of the total variation of the first variation of varifolds shown in \eqref{5.3.14} holds for a.e. $t\geq 0$ and $T\geq 0$.
 Thus we have completed the proof. \end{proof} Considering the all arguments in Lemma \ref{thm3.1}, and Proposition \ref{prop.5.5} and \ref{prop.5.6}, we may conclude that Lemma \ref{thm3.3} is valid.